 If you have particularly unique or frequent insurance requirements, you can also retain a broker, or the services of an insurance broker company for ongoing service.
 This is usually paid for with an ongoing fee.

 Do I need an income protection insurance broker?

 Insurance brokers are a great option for complex or difficult issues.
 Income protection insurance is very important, and the best policies will be tailored specifically for you.
-The broker will make sure your policy is customised by considering everything.
+The broker will take everything into consideration to customise your policy to its fullest.

-- Do you have dependents?
+- Do you have dependants?
 This is different from income protection which covers you alone.

 - Do you have mortgage requirements, student debt or other ongoing financial requirements?
 In the event of you being unable to work, there are different ways of handling them.
 A broker can help you choose the best path.